build-on-aws/content/posts/ultimate-guideline-for-running-spark-on-aws/index.md

 ### 📘 Do You Need to Prepare and Transform Data for Analysis?

 If the answer is yes, 🌟 **consider using AWS Glue**.
 AWS Glue is a fully managed ETL service that integrates with Apache Spark, offering automated schema discovery, data cataloging, and data transformation capabilities.
+AWS Glue:

  - 🚀 Integrates with **Apache Spark**.
  - 🧠 Offers automated **schema discovery**.